Even and odd functions

+Even functions are those real functions whose graph is self-symmetric with respect to the y-axis, and odd functions are those whose graph is self-symmetric with respect to the origin.

+If the domain of a real function is self-symmetric with respect to the origin, then the function can be uniquely decomposed as the sum of an even function and an odd function.

+Early history

+The concept of even and odd functions appears to date back to the early 18th century, with Leonhard Euler playing a significant role in their formalization.
+Euler introduced the concepts of even and odd functions (using Latin terms pares and impares) in his work Traiectoriarum Reciprocarum Solutio from 1727.
+Before Euler, however, Isaac Newton had already developed geometric means of deriving coefficients of power series when writing the Principia (1687), and included algebraic techniques in an early draft of his Quadrature of Curves, though he removed it before publication in 1706.
+It is also noteworthy that Newton didn't explicitly name or focus on the even-odd decomposition, his work with power series would have involved understanding properties related to even and odd powers.

 Definition and examples

 Evenness and oddness are generally considered for real functions, that is real-valued functions of a real variable.
 However, the concepts may be more generally defined for functions whose domain and codomain both have a notion of additive inverse.
 This includes abelian groups, all rings, all fields, and all vector spaces.
 Thus, for example, a real function could be odd or even (or neither), as could a complex-valued function of a vector variable, and so on.

 The given examples are real functions, to illustrate the symmetry of their graphs.